 NBC’s acquisition of the rights coincides with their announcement of producing the first edition of the American Song Contest in 2022.

 Is Eurovision streaming anywhere else?

 A livestream of both semi-finals and the Grand Final of the Eurovision Song Contest will be available on Eurovision's YouTube channel.
 However, since 2016 this content has been geoblocked due to music rights issues.
 Blerg.
-The geoblock for 2021 affects Australia, Greece, Latvia, Lithuania, Ukraine, the United Kingdom, and the United States.

 Here are some workarounds if you need another source to watch the shows live:

 - Access a virtual private network (VPN).
 You can do this for free using the Opera browser.

 - Follow hashtags on Twitter such as #Eurovision or #ESC2021 and use your imagination from what folks are describing (not recommended).

 - Watch a livestream provided through one of the participating countries.